Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 - [Create a store in POS](06_CreateStore.md)

-## Create a QuickSelect Category
+## Create a QuickSelect category

-Create a QuickSelect Category for POS for faster access to favorite products.
+Create a QuickSelect category for POS for faster access to favorite products.

 ### Prerequisites